shrink, as with a loss of moisture

 sullied by my mother.

-having or showing a sense of what is fitting and considerate in dealing with others
+having a sense of what is considerate in dealing with others

 Rich is being sarcastic here, because Lindo had just advised him against going to China in the summer because it is too hot and "you will only grow more spots and then your whole face will become red!"
 But Rich is not tactful either, because he called Waverly's mother by her first name, observed that her best dish needed a little soy sauce, and jokingly suggested she translate Chinese menus for them so they wouldn't be eating dogs or snakes by mistake.